umputun/tg-spam/site/docs/index.md

 **Image only check**

 This option is disabled by default.
 If set to `true`, the bot will check the message for the presence of any image.
 If the message contains images but no text, it will be marked as spam.

+**Video only check**

+This option is disabled by default.
+If set to `true`, the bot will check the message for the presence of any video or video notes.
+If the message contains videos but no text, it will be marked as spam.

 **Multi-language words**